-Aside from the main castle buildings, visitors can explore an exhibition of carriages, and a display of historic photographs of the royal family and their involvement with Balmoral over the years.
+Aside from the main castle buildings, visitors can explore an exhibition of carriages, and a display of historical photographs of the royal family and their involvement with Balmoral over the years.

-There is a 3 acre formal garden area in front of the main castle block.
+There is a 3-acre formal garden area in front of the main castle block.
 The garden was designed by Queen Mary from 1923-1925.
-The gardens were extended by the Duke of Edinburgh to create a kitchen garden which provides fresh produce for the royal family during their annual summer stay.
-Beyond the formal gardens are beautiful lawns and gardens.
-You can stroll down to the River Dee and walk along the tree-lined riverside walk - if you are lucky enough to visit in Autumn you will find this area ablaze with colour.
+The gardens were extended by the Duke of Edinburgh to create a kitchen garden that provides fresh produce for the royal family during their annual summer stay.
+Beyond the formal gardens are beautiful lawns and grounds.
+You can stroll down to the River Dee and walk along the tree-lined riverside walk - if you are lucky enough to visit in autumn you will find this area ablaze with colour.

 About Balmoral Castle

 Location: 8 miles south west of Ballater, off the A93

 Website: Balmoral Castle

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.

 Find other attractions tagged with: